 African Great Lakes Initiative

-Since its launch in 2005, the Center has identified the Great Lakes region of Eastern Africa as a key geographical area of global outreach.
-Over four years, the Center formed a close partnership with the Mennonite Central Committee, African Leadership and Reconciliation Ministries (ALARM), and World Vision International, hosting yearly gatherings in the region and forming a fresh movement for peacemaking.
-Today, the African Great Lakes Initiative has impacted thousands around East Africa, drawing seasoned and emerging leaders into a vibrant ministry of cultivating, resourcing, and connecting Christian peacemakers.
+Since its launch in 2005, the center has identified the Great Lakes region of Africa as a key geographical area of partnership.
+Together with the Mennonite Central Committee, African Leadership and Reconciliation Ministries (ALARM), and World Vision International, the center hosts has hosted yearly gatherings in the region that have contributed to forming a fresh movement for peacemaking.
+This partnership has led to the creation of the Great Lakes Leadership Institute.

 In January 2015, the GLI was registered in Uganda as a not for profit organization, with a staff of two, operating a coordination office in Kampala.